jilarganti/arvis/docs/index.md

 hero:
   name: 'A.R.V.I.S.'
-  text: 'AI for Effective Meetings'
+  # text: 'AI for Effective Meetings'
+  text: 'Boost Your Video Conferences'
-  tagline: "Introducing J.A.R.V.I.S.'s apprentice, designed to bring the brilliance of its mentor into your meetings.
+  # tagline: "Introducing J.A.R.V.I.S.'s apprentice, designed to bring the brilliance of its mentor into your meetings.
 This AI assistant uses past data to help you reach your goals, providing strategic advice and a focus on concrete outcomes."
+  # tagline: "Specially trained AI assistant<br>for effective video meetings"
+  tagline: "Your AI Assistant for Facilitating Productive Conversations"
   actions:
     - theme: brand
       text: What is A.R.V.I.S.?